Brainwaves Explained and Frequencies Range

 Article Source: https://www.brainworksneurotherapy.com/

 What are Brainwaves?

-At the root of all our thoughts, emotions and behaviors are the communication between neurons within our brains.
+At the root of all our thoughts, emotions and behaviors is the communication between neurons within our brains.
 Brainwaves are produced by synchronized electrical pulses from masses of neurons communicating with each other.

 Our brainwaves change according to what we’re doing and feeling.
 When slower brainwaves are dominant we can feel tired, slow, sluggish, or dreamy.
 The higher frequencies are dominant when we feel wired, or hyper-alert.